AllureOfTheStars/Allure/README.md

 Pre-compiled game binaries for some platforms are available through the [release page] [11] and from the [Nix Packages Collection] [12].
-To manually install a binary archive, make sure you have the GTK libraries suite on your system, unpack the archive and run the executable in the unpacked directory, which will copy the required game data files.
+To manually install a binary archive, make sure you have the GTK libraries suite on your system, unpack the LambdaHack archive and run the executable in the unpacked directory.

 On Windows, if you don't already have GTK installed (e.g., for the GIMP picture editor) please download and run (with default settings)